Response Evaluation Criteria In Solid Tumours (RECIST) was updated to version 1.1 in 2009.

 - ≥20 mm (conventional CT, MRI)

 - up to 10 target lesions total, up to 5 per organ

 - measurement: longest dimension (LD)

-- PD (progressive disease): 20% increased in LD from Nadir
+- PD (progressive disease): 20% increase in LD from nadir

 - non-measurable assessment: unequivocal progression